 Regarding (iii) above, a recent court decision articulated that "unable to defend" shall mean that there was a material procedural violation in the arbitration proceedings (i.e., the opportunity to defend was not given to the claimant throughout the proceedings).
-In the same decision, with respect to (vii) above, the court also said that, merely claiming that the factual findings or ruling of the arbitration tribunal were unreasonable should not be regarded as a valid basis for setting aside the award.
+With respect to (vii) above, the same court also said that merely claiming that the factual findings or ruling of the arbitration tribunal were unreasonable should not be regarded as a valid basis for setting aside the award.
 In re American International Underwriters, Ltd., 1304 Hanrei Taimuzu 292 (Tokyo D. Ct., July 28, 2009).